slatedb/slatedb/docs/0001-manifest.md

   // The manifest ID that this snapshot is using as its `DbState`. uint64 manifest_id = 2;

+  // The UTC seconds that snapshot was last accessed.
+Clients may periodically update this value.
+  // If `last_access_s` is older than `snapshot_timeout_s`, the snapshot is considered expired.
+  // If `last_access_s` is 0, the snapshot will never expire. uint32 last_access_s = 3;
 }
 ```

-#### Size
+##### Size

 Manifest size is important because manifest updates must be done transactionally.
-In object storage, this is done using a compare-and-swap (CAS).
 The longer the read-modify-write takes, the more likely there is to be a conflict.
 Consequently, we want our manifest to be as small as possible.

 The size calculation (in bytes) for the manifest is:

 ```
+  2                         // manifest_format_version
-  8                         // writer_epoch
++ 8                         // writer_epoch
 + 8                         // compactor_epoch
++ 8                         // wal_id_last_compacted
-+ 8                         // last_compacted_l0_sst
++ 8                         // wal_id_last_seen
-+ 4 + 8 * compacted_ssts    // array length + compacted_ssts
++ 4 + ~56 * leveled_ssts    // array length + leveled_ssts (~32 byte key + 24 bytes = ~56 bytes)
 + 4 + 16 * snapshots        // array length + snapshots (16 bytes each)
 ```

 Conservatively, a manifest with 1000 snapshots and 100,000 compacted SSTs would be:

 ```
+  2                         // manifest_format_version
-  8                         // writer_epoch
++ 8                         // writer_epoch
 + 8                         // compactor_epoch
++ 8                         // wal_id_last_compacted
-+ 8                         // last_compacted_l0_sst
++ 8                         // wal_id_last_seen
-+ 4 + 8 * 100000            // array length + compacted_ssts
++ 4 + ~56 * 100000          // array length + leveled_ssts
-+ 4 + 16 * 1000             // array length + snapshots (16 bytes each)
++ 4 + 16 * 1000             // array length + snapshots
-= 816032
+= 5,616,042
 ```

-This comes out to 816032 bytes, or ~796KiB.
+This comes out to 5,616,042 bytes, or ~5.6 MiB.
 Whether this is reasonable or not depends on how frequently manifests are updated.
-As we'll see below, updates should be infrequent enough that a 1 MiB manifest isn't a problem.
+As we'll see below, updates should be infrequent enough that a 5.6 MiB manifest isn't a problem.

-### `level_0/000000000000000000.sst`
+If a client gets 100MB/s to and from EC2 to S3, it would take 56ms to read, 56ms to write, plus serialization and TCP overhead.
+This is a reasonable amount of time for a read-modify-write operation.

+#### `wal/000000000000000000.sst`

+SlateDB's WAL is a sequentially ordered contiguous list of SSTs.
+Each SST contains zero or more sorted key-value pairs.
+The WAL is used to store writes that have not yet been compacted.

+Traditionally, LSMs store WAL data in a different format from the SSTs; this is because, each `put()` call results in single key-value write to the WAL.
+But SlateDB doesn't write to the WAL on each `put()`.
+Instead, `put()`'s are batched together based on `flush_ms`, `flush_bytes` ([#30](https://github.com/slatedb/slatedb/issues/30)), or `skip_memtable_bytes` ([#31](https://github.com/slatedb/slatedb/issues/31)).
+Based on these configurations, multiple key-value pairs are stored in the WAL in a single write.
+Thus, SlateDB uses SSTs for both the WAL and compacted files.

+_NOTE: We discussed using a differnet format for the WAL [here](https://github.com/slatedb/slatedb/pull/39/files#r1590087062), but decided against it._

+This design does not use [prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-prefixes.html).
+AWS allows, "3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second per partitioned Amazon S3 prefix."
+This limits a single writer to 3,500 writes and 5,500 reads per-second.
+With a `flush_ms` set to 1, a client would write 1,000 writes per-second (not including compactions).
+Wth caching, the client should be far below the 5,500 reads per-second limit.

+This design also does not expose writer epochs in WAL SST filenames.
+We discussed this in detail [here](https://github.com/slatedb/slatedb/pull/39/files#r1588892292) and [here](https://github.com/slatedb/slatedb/pull/24/files#r1585569744).
+Ultimately, we chose "un-namespaced" filenames (i.e. WAL filenames with no epoch prefix) because it's simpler to reason about.

-#### Attributes
+##### Attributes

 Each SST will have the following [user-defined metadata fields](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingMetadata.html#UserMetadata) set:

 * writer_epoch: This is a u64.
-Writers will set this when the put a new SST into `level_0`.
+Writers will set this when they put a new SST into `wal`.

-## Updates
+### Manifest Updates

 A full read-modify-write Manifest update contains the following steps:

 1. Read `manifest/current` to find the current manifest.
-Let's say it's `3` in this example.
+Let's say it's `01HX5JS57YZ3NXZ3H366XRS47R` in this example.
-2. Read `manifest/000000000000000003.manifest` to read the current manifest.
+2. Read `manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest` to read the current manifest.
 3. Update the manifest in memory.
-4. Write the updated manifest to `manifest/000000000000000004.manifest` using a "create-if-not-exists" `PUT`.
+4. Write the updated manifest to `manifest/01HX5JS90BM7099ED7F34E5WTG.manifest` using a "create-if-not-exists" `PUT`.
-5. If (4) was successful, write `4` to `manifest/current` using compare-and-swap (CAS) with the `manifest/current` version from (1).
+5. If (4) was successful, write `01HX5JS90BM7099ED7F34E5WTG` to `manifest/current` using compare-and-swap (CAS) with the `manifest/current` version from (1).

-(4) is a mutable CAS operation.
+(4) is a CAS operation.
 A transactional store must be used if CAS is not available.
-(5) is an immutable CAS operation.
-Object versioning may be used.
+(5) is an CAS operation.
+Object versioning may be used if CAS is not available.

 Three different processes update the manifest:

-* **Readers**: Readers can update `snapshots` to create or remove a state snapshot.
+* **Readers**: Readers can update `snapshots` to create, remove a state snapshot, or update a snapshot.
 * **Writers**: Writers must update `writer_epoch` once on startup.
 * **Compactors**: Compactors must update `compactor_epoch` once on startup.
-Compactors must also update `last_compacted_l0_sst` and `compacted_ssts` after each compaction pass.
+Compactors must also update `wal_id_last_compacted`, `wal_id_last_seen`, and `leveled_ssts` after each compaction pass.

 The union of these three processes means the manifest is updated whenever:

-1. A new snapshot is created
+1. A reader creates a snapshot on startup
-2. An existing snapshot is removed
+2. A reader updates a snapshot periodically
-3. A new writer starts
+3. A reader removes a snapshot when finished
+4. A writer increments `writer_epoch` and creates a snapshot on startup
-4. A new compactor starts
+6. A compactor increments `compactor_epoch` on startup
-5. A compactor finishes compaction
+7. A compactor finishes a compaction periodically

+If these occur too frequently, there might be conflict or starvation between the clients.
+Luckily, all these events except (7) should occur at the minute granularity or larger.
+Compaction, (7), warrants some additional thought, which we'll discuss below.

-Let's look at each of these.
+Let's look at each of these in turn.

-## Snapshots
+#### Snapshots

 SlateDB's state on object storage is constantly changing.
 The writer is adding new SSTs to `level_0`.
 The compactor is adding/removing SSTs in `compacted` and removing them SSTs from `level_0`.
 SlateDB clients keep their in-memory state in a `DbState` object.
 The client's in-memory state might diverge from the SSTs on disk in two cases: